nicholas-fedor/shoutrrr/docs/services/specialized/notifiarr/index.md

 ### Notification with User Mentions

-Send a notification that mentions specific Discord users (parsed from message content):
+Send a notification that mentions specific Discord users (parsed from message content).
+Both standard mentions `<@123>` and nickname mentions `<@!456>` are supported. **Note:** Only the first user mention and first role mention in the message will be used for pinging.

 !!! example
     ```bash title="Send Notification with User Mentions"
-    shoutrrr send --url "notifiarr://your-api-key-here?channel=123456789012345678" --message "Hey <@123456789> and <@987654321>, the deployment is complete!"
+    shoutrrr send --url "notifiarr://your-api-key-here?channel=123456789012345678" --message "Hey <@123456789> and <@!987654321>, the deployment is complete!"
     ```

     ```text title="Expected Output"